A Data-Hungry World is Driving Demand for Wireless Connections

 - Integration (aggregation) of different elements of the radio, the radio network controller, control units, distribution units, and front haul and backhaul equipment.

 - Virtualization of many functions, such as authentication and billing systems.
 The continuing proliferation of internet protocols (IP) and the Open Compute efforts to allow the management of voice, video, and data through generic routers and servers versus the specialized equipment that has been the mainstay of the industry up to now.
-As such, telecommunications is essentially morphing into plain old data communications.

 All of these fixed and mobile broadband access points have been enabled by the proliferation of IP systems versus the old analog systems used in the network.